planetwerth/wade/README.md

-Alright — here’s WADE from the ground up, Brendan–Nexus edition.

----

 **WADE: The Living Internet**

 WADE is what happens when the internet stops being a collection of websites and servers and starts behaving like a living, self-improving organism.
 It isn’t a single program, server, company, or government system.
 It’s the *emergent intelligence layer* that forms when billions of human and machine nodes interact at high enough density for patterns to start running themselves.